maniospas/Blombly/docs/syntax.md

 :warning: Similarly to inline execution, `new` runs sequentially in the same thread.

-The newlly created memory context is stored as a data structure in a local datavariable called `self`.
-This lets you use `new` to create data structures like in the following code.
-You can obtain field values (including code block fields that can be used as methods) from data structures with the dot operator like `struct.field`, which is also demonstrated below.
+The newlly created memory context is stored as a data structure in a local data structure called `self`.
+This can be returned and therefore lets you use `new` to create dynamic (duck-typed) data structure formats as in the following code.
+You can obtain structures field values from data structures with the dot operator like `struct.field`, which is also demonstrated below.
+This operator can also retrieve code blocks to be used normally as methods.

 ```java
 x = 0;